Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

 Although any of the 16 possible load paths starting with and A load step could have been chosen, an ABBBA load path was used for validation here.
 By comparing observed data to the posterior predictive distribution, the fit of the posterior distribution can be evaluated.

-Figure~\ref{fig: AAAAA posterior predictive load for ABBBA} shows the posterior predictive distribution over the load for the new ABBBA load path for the AAAAA-calibrated model.
-The distribution over the load is shown for each load step and for each directional component, $X$ and $Y$.
-Also shown is the observed data (solid red line) generated with $\pars^{true}$ and added noise for the new load path, the predicted load at the MAP parameter estimate (dotted black line) and the 95\%~CI (dashed black lines).
-For each load step and for both directional components, the observed data is well within the 95\% CI and has high probability under the assumed model.
+Figure~\ref{fig: AAAAA posterior predictive load for ABBBA} presents the posterior predictive distribution over the load for the new ABBBA load path, derived from the AAAAA-calibrated model.
+The distribution, calculated from 200 samples, is organized by load step (rows) and directional component (columns).
+The figure also includes the observed data (solid red line), which was generated by running the model with the true parameters $\pars^{true}$ for the ABBBA load path, incorporating noise to simulate real-world conditions.
+Additionally, the predicted load at the MAP parameter estimate is represented by the dotted black line, while the point-wise 95\%~prediction intervals (PI) are indicated by the dashed black lines.
+These intervals illustrate the uncertainty surrounding future observations based on the model's predictions.
+Notably, for each load step and for both directional components, the observed data falls comfortably within the 95\%~PI, indicating a high probability under the assumed model.
+This alignment between the observed data and the predictive intervals provides compelling evidence that the model is well-calibrated, reinforcing its reliability for future predictions.
+Furthermore, the ability of the model to capture the underlying distribution of the load suggests that it effectively accounts for the inherent variability in the data.